 Helmut Grossmann has been working for the Frankfurt School of Finance & Management as a Micro and Agricultural Finance Specialist since 2004.
 He was Acting Head of the School’s International Advisory Services (IAS) from 2004 to 2005 and since then worked in well over 20 countries as trainer and consultant.

 Helmut has worked with the Frankfurt School e-Campus since its inception in 2010, setting the foundation for its renowned training approach with the creation of its very first course, Certified Expert in Microfinance.
 He later also developed Certified Expert in Agricultural Finance.
-Helmut is still the main lecturer for both courses and he continues to support the e-Campus, further developing its training approach.

 Master of Leadership in Sustainable Finance